CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 **Mesh** - A 3D object made up of triangles

+## Devices
+There are many nodes used on the Device View called Devices.
+These devices can create, modify, calculate, and export different things and it is highly suggested that you take some time playing around with each.

 ## Getting Familiar
 ![](wmstartup.PNG)
 This is what the startup page looks like.